wp-plugins/popup-surveys/readme.txt

 5. Activate multiple surveys or polls at the same time.
 Each visitor will be shown a random poll that is active for them.

 == Changelog ==

+= 1.04 =
+* Fixed bug that sometimes didn't show the survey when the site was using a caching plugin

 = 1.01 =
 * Updating documentation and fixing some minor usability issues